ChrisPHP/MarbleFileServer/README.md

 ## Getting Started

-MarbleFileServer is a simple file server software that runs on Linux but may also support Linux.
+MarbleFileServer is a simple file server software that runs on Linux but may also support Windows.
 It only requires a few changes in order to get it to work.

 ### Prerequisites